+By Brett Williams.
+Last updated 3rd August 2021.
 When you go to the hospital, it is the hospital’s duty to care for you to a reasonable standard, and this includes deciding when it would be appropriate to discharge you from the hospital.
-If you have been discharged prematurely and it has caused you to experience avoidable suffering, then you may be able to make a claim for your unsafe discharge.
+If you have been discharged prematurely and it has caused you to experience avoidable suffering, then you may be able to make a claim for a wrongful discharge from a hospital.
 In this guide, we explore what hospitals should do before discharging you, how to make a claim for a premature discharge from hospital, and how we could help provide you with a solicitor without you having to pay legal fees until your claim is settled.
 You can call us at any time to clarify any point within this guide on 0800 073 8801.
 However, we feel the information below could be of real benefit to claimants who find themselves in this position, so we would encourage you to read the guide before you get in touch with us.

 Select A Section